core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The Client prepares an EDHOC + OSCORE request as follows.

-1. Compose EDHOC message_3 as per Section 5.4.2 of {{I-D.ietf-lake-edhoc}}.
+1. Compose EDHOC message_3 as per {{Section 5.4.2 of I-D.ietf-lake-edhoc}}.

    Since the Client is the EDHOC Initiator, the EDHOC message_3 always includes the connection identifier C_R and CIPHERTEXT_3.
 Note that C_R is the OSCORE Sender ID of the Client, encoded as per {{oscore-to-edhoc-id}}.

-2. Encrypt the original CoAP request as per Section 8.1 of {{RFC8613}}, using the new OSCORE Security Context established after receiving EDHOC message_2.
+2. Encrypt the original CoAP request as per {{Section 8.1 of RFC8613}}, using the new OSCORE Security Context established after receiving EDHOC message_2.

    Note that the OSCORE ciphertext is not computed over EDHOC message_3, which is not protected by OSCORE.
 That is, the result of this step is the OSCORE Request as in {{fig-non-combined}}.